mathesar-foundation/mathesar-wiki/projects/user-feedback-kickoff.md

 We will create templates for managing user feedback, calls, surveys, and email invitations, ensuring consistency and quality when gathering user feedback.
 These templates will be available within the HackMD "User Feedback" team.

+This includes:

+- **Feedback Capture Template:** A template for capturing user feedback from various channels, such as emails, calls, and surveys.
+  - **Social Listening Template:** A template for capturing user feedback from social listening.
+Mentions of Mathesar on Github, HackerNews, Twitter, Reddit, and other social media platforms will be captured here.
+- **Call Template:** A template for conducting calls with users.
+  - **Discovery Call Template:** A template for conducting discovery calls with users.
+  - **Onboarding Call Template:** A template for conducting onboarding calls with users.
+  - **Satisfaction Call Template:** A template for conducting satisfaction calls with users.
+  - **Feedback Follow-Up Call Template:** A template for conducting feedback follow-up calls with users.
+- **Survey Template:** A template for conducting surveys with users.
+  - **Discovery Survey Template:** A template for conducting discovery surveys with users.
+  - **Onboarding Survey Template:** A template for conducting onboarding surveys with users.
+  - **Satisfaction Survey Template:** A template for conducting satisfaction surveys with users.
+  - **Feedback Follow-Up Survey Template:** A template for conducting feedback follow-up surveys with users.

 ### 3. Develop Email Templates

 We will create templates for emails to invite users to participate in calls and surveys.

+This includes:

+- **Invitation Email Template:** A template for sending email invitations to users.
+- **Survey Email Template:** A template for sending survey emails to users.
+- **Feedback Follow-Up Email Template:** A template for sending feedback follow-up emails to users.

 ### 4. Identify and Engage Users for Feedback Collection